Shazbot/Warhammer-Mods/docs/README.md

 ```

 This makes the code inside `function() ... end` run after the game world is created.
 Also note that we can't actually test `add_first_tick_callback` using `exec.lua` since by the time we can press F9 it's already too late, the first tick is over and won't happen again.

 If we load the game the Lua environment gets reset and nothing of our `exec.lua` changes remains.

 This also happens after battles, the campaign portion of the game after a battle gets created from scratch.

 ### 2.8.
 Conclusion

 This can be very complex to grasp if you're not familiar with Lua or other programming languages.
-And if it was too complex (in no part due to my fault) I hope you do come back to this file at a later date, since I truly believe this is the only way to script in this game and stay sane.
+And if it was too complex (in no small part due to my own fault), I do hope you come back to this file at a later date, since I truly believe this is the only way to write scripts in this game and stay sane.